 - Respironics, Inc. v.
 Zoll Medical Corp.
 (PTAB).
-Represents Koninklijke Philips Electronics N.V. in inter partes review proceeding before the U.S. Patent and Trademark Office (USPTO).
+Represents Koninklijke Philips Electronics N.V. in an IPR proceeding before the Patent Trial and Appeal Board (PTAB) of the U.S. Patent and Trademark Office (USPTO).

 - Bilski v.
 Kappos (S. Ct.).
 Represented patent owner in U.S. Supreme Court in case involving a statutory subject matter regarding business method patents.

 - Lead trial counsel in successful defense of patent infringement suit involving client's main product line of meter box locking devices.

 - Lead trial counsel in successful defense of a motion for temporary restraining order and preliminary injunction.